Cluster Feeding: What's Normal and How to Handle It - Baby Chick

 The following is when cluster feeding is considered normal.
 A VERY IMPORTANT aspect to consider is that when going through this list, you also ensure that baby meets the minimum diaper output (at least five heavy wet diapers and at least two poops per 24-hour period).
 Also, ensure baby is gaining weight as expected, staying at around the same percentile on the growth chart.
 Contact an International Board Certified Lactation Consultant (IBCLC) for further support and guidance if you have any questions.
 The following is general information and not medical advice.
 You must always look at the whole picture of what is going on for your baby.

 Have you heard of the witching hour?
 It usually ends up being more than just one hour!
-The witching hours are what we call the later afternoon/early evening hours of frequent feeding and cranky babies!
+The witching hours are the later afternoon/early evening hours of frequent feeding and cranky babies!
 It is not uncommon for babies to spend a lot of time on and off the breast, appearing unsettled and impossible to please during the later part of the day.
 If this frequent feeding usually happens during this time and your baby’s weight gain and diaper output are good, this is generally classified as normal cluster feeding.

 Babies, toddlers, and young children breastfeed for many different reasons.
 Hunger is just one of them.
 Your baby might be breastfeeding more frequently due to sickness, fighting off an illness, teething pain, or comfort for another reason.
 This is very normal.
 Breastfeeding will meet your child’s comfort needs, and they might increase the frequency of their breastfeeding (and cluster feed) because of this.1 Ask anyone with a cranky, sick, or teething baby, and they will confirm this!
 Sometimes, we never find out why they had a period of time where they cluster fed.
 They could have been exposed to an illness and needed more breast milk to help them fight it.